cfo613/chatapp/README.md

 ## About

-This chat app was created using vanilla JavaScript, node.js, and WebSockets - specifically ws (a node.js websocket implementation).
+This chat app was created using vanilla JavaScript, node.js, and WebSockets.

 Our class name happened to be 'Princess Peach' - hence the inspiration for the application.

-We had not yet learned databases, so the information is not persisted in a database; however, the client log and message history is stored in an array during the session.
+Note: we had not yet learned databases, so the information is not persisted in a database; however, the client log and message history is stored in an array during the session.

 ### Features